GarethFromWales/NerfedButtons4Wow/docs/index.md

 1. Open the zip file and drag the folder NerfedButtons4Wow-1.X to your TurtleWow/Interface/Addons folder
 1. Rename the folder from NerfedButtons4Wow-1.X to NerfedButtons4Wow
 1. Restart Turtle WoW
+1. Open your spellbook and put Attack somewhere (anywhere) on your action bars.
+This is required so the NB can determine if you are autoattacking or not.
+You can put it out of the way on a sidebar, you won't be clicking it, it's just there for NB to query when using attack action.

 ## Latest News